mfatihercik/errless/README.md

 developers **today**.
 Inspired by the draft design for error handling in Go 2.0

+## Error Handling — Problem Overview

+Dealing with errors in GoLang can be a bit cumbersome.
+The common pattern is to check for errors after each function call that returns an error.
+This can lead to a lot of repetitive code and can make the code harder to read and maintain.

+Details can be found in the [**GoLang 2.0 Error Handling Overview**](https://github.com/golang/proposal/blob/master/design/go2draft-error-handling-overview.md) document as starting point of error handling proposal of golang 2.0

 ## Error Handling Proposal for GoLang 2.0
 This below text is taken from the [GoLang 2.0 Error Handling Proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling.md)